alukosdev/ccsp/reference/glossary.md

 ==- Time-Based One-Time Password (TOTP)
 ==- TLS Authentication
 When the server proves its identity to the client.
+==- Top Threats
+Top Threats is a working group established by the CSA that aims to provide organizations with an up-to-date, expert-informed understanding of cloud security risks, threats and vulnerabilities in order to make educated risk-management decisions regarding cloud adoption strategies.[[¹]]
 ==- Total Risk
 The risk that exists &before& any controls are implemented.
 ==- Traditional Networking